Flip cycles in plabic graphs: Introduction

 In the case $d=3$, the fine zonotopal tiling flip graph is generated by squares and decagons.
 The vertices of the decagons correspond to fine zonotopal tilings of $Z(5,3)$, one of which is shown in Figure~\ref{zonotopaltilipng}.
 The plabic graph cycles of length 5 and 10 occur in the cross-sections of the tilings as shown in Figure~\ref{plabicyclepng}.

 The questions we discuss regard the relations between flips in our flip graphs.
 One can further ask about relations between relations, and so on.
-A natural way to pose this question formally involves the topology of the poset, whose minimal elements are our configurations, rank 1 elements are the flips, rank 2 elements are relations between flips, etc. A formal way to do it is known as the generalized Baues problem, which we discuss in Section~\ref{baues}.
-We prove there that the Baues poset of the Grassmannian graphs, conjectured~\cite{Pos18} to have the homotopy type of sphere, is simply connected.
+A natural way to pose this question formally involves the topology of the poset, whose minimal elements are our configurations, rank 1 elements are the flips, rank 2 elements are relations between flips, etc. A formal way to do this is known as the generalized Baues problem, which we discuss in Section~\ref{baues}.
+We prove there that the Baues poset of the Grassmannian graphs, conjectured~\cite{Pos18} to have the homotopy type of sphere,\footnote{While this paper was under review, this conjecture was confirmed~\cite{olarte2019} by Olarte and Santos.} is simply connected.